rv178/rv178/README.md

 ## Hey there!

--   😄 Hope you find everything helpful in here!

 -   ⌨ I am a student who does coding as a hobby.

 -   📗 A Linux enthusiast!